Are you a savvy c-suite executive, senior executive, or rising star?

 ♦ Personal branding has become a requisite component of executive career management, personal marketing, and job search.

 ♦ Just as in the past, networking is the best job search method.
-Hang out where your target audience hangs, so you can position yourself in front of them and connect.
-Today, your target audience is probably hanging out at LinkedIn and Twitter, among many social networking sites.
+Hang out where recruiters and hiring professionals for your target audience hang, so you can position yourself in front of them and connect.
+They’re hanging out on LinkedIn for sure and probably on Twitter and other social media.
 A successful search campaign needs to include real-life and online networking.

 ♦ Flexibility is key.
 You may not find a full-time, permanent position with one company.
-Temp to perm and portfolio careers (multiple part-time jobs including part-time employment, temporary jobs, freelancing, and self-employment), especially for boomer executives, have become viable strategies.
+Temp to perm and portfolio careers (multiple part-time jobs including part-time employment, temporary jobs, freelancing, and self-employment) have become viable strategies.
 Creating income security, instead of job security, is the new wave.

-If you’re like most top-level executives, either recruiters came to you with opportunities when you weren’t job-hunting or you initiated contact with recruiters to get you into a new job.
+If you’re like most senior level executives, either recruiters came to you with opportunities when you weren’t job-hunting or you initiated contact with recruiters to get you into a new job.

 These days you can’t expect recruiters to easily slide you into a new gig.
 Building several recruiter relationships is just one strategy that should be in your executive job search toolkit.

-Do you realize that most recruiters and hiring decision makers search the web (especially at sites like LinkedIn) to source and vet top talent like you?
-Without a strong, online presence that supports your executive personal brand, you may be invisible to them.
+Do you realize that most recruiters and hiring decision makers search online (especially LinkedIn) to source and assess top talent like you?
+Without a strong online presence you may be invisible to them.